chainzero/provider-build-scripts/README.md

 ./k3sAndProviderServices.sh -d traefik -e $(curl -s ident.me) -s provider.h100.sdg.val.akash.pub -g -n 172.18.
 ```

-If the cluster has a dedicated ephemeral storage, specify the location using -o and -k
+If the cluster has a dedicated ephemeral storage, specify the location using -o and -k.

 Example